 ACCT 0640 - Internship in Accounting

-The candidate for the Master of Science in Accounting will have to successfully complete a comprehensive examination in his/her last semester.
-The comprehensive examination in the Master of Science in Accounting Program is designed to help prepare students for the Certified Public Accountancy ("CPA") Examination.
-Accordingly, the comprehensive examination will test the candidate's knowledge of the four subject areas of the CPA Examination including Financial Accounting and Reporting, Auditing and Attestation, Business Environment and Concepts, and Regulation.
+The comprehensive examination will test the candidate’s knowledge of the four subject areas of the CPA Examination including Financial Accounting and Reporting, Auditing and Attestation, Business Environment and Concepts, and Regulation.
 Given the nature of the comprehensive examination, students who have already successfully passed the CPA Examination will not be required to take the comprehensive examination.